The Email Newsletter Archive: Everything You Need To Know

 How to Maintain Your Archive Without It Becoming a Backburner Task

-As an ADHD entrepreneur, I’m welllll aware at how easily tasks like these can slip to the backburner each week.
-(And then you wake up one day and realize you have 4857 past newsletters that are still waiting to be archived 🫣)
+As an ADHD entrepreneur, I’m welllll aware of how easily tasks like these can slip to the backburner each week.
+(And then you wake up one day and realize you have 4857 past newsletters waiting to be archived 🫣)

-• If you send a LOT of emails and archiving them all seems overwhelming, only archive the ones that are exceptionally helpful/valuable
+- If you have a huge backlog of newsletters, only archive the ones that are exceptionally helpful/valuable

-Orrrr, if you don’t want to manage this yourself: Hire me to take care of it for you. 🙂
+Orrrr, if you don’t want to manage this yourself: Just hire me to take care of it for you. 🙂

-I help creatives like you build email newsletter archives from scratch, catch up their past newsletters, and then provide monthly support/maintenance so they don’t even have to think of it.
-Inquire to learn more about working together!
+I help creatives like you build email newsletter archives from scratch, catch up their past newsletters, and then provide monthly support/maintenance so they barely have to lift a finger.
+Inquire here to learn more about working together!